Back to All Posts

 Missouri History Museum

 The Missouri History Museum is a nationally acclaimed institution serving the St. Louis region and beyond.
-Whether you’re visiting from out of town or down the road, this museum is one of St. Louis’ great attractions for seniors with a love of history.
-Prepare for your trip by learning more about exhibits as well as shopping and dining options at the Missouri History Museum.
+Whether you’re visiting from out of town or down the road, this museum is one of the best attractions in St. Louis for seniors with a love of history.
+Prepare for your trip by learning more about the featured exhibits, as well as shopping and dining options at the museum.

 Hours of Operation

-Closed Monday and Tuesdays.
-Wednesday—Sunday open 10 a.m. to 5 p.m.
+Closed Monday.
+Open Tuesday through Sunday from 10 a.m. to 5 p.m.

 Soldiers Memorial Military Museum